-Container Security Initiative (CSI): U.S. Customs program intended to provide enhanced screening and security for all containerized cargo shipped to the U.S. from around the world.
+Container Security Initiative (CSI): U.S. Customs and Border Protection program intended to provide enhanced screening and security for all containerized cargo shipped to the U.S. from global ports.

 Council of Supply Chain Management Professionals (CSCMP): International association of individuals involved in supply chain management.

 Country of Origin: The legal determined country in which goods have been substantially manufactured, grown or produced.

 Cost and Freight (CFR): Incoterm that means the seller delivers the goods on board the vessel or procures the goods already so delivered.
 The risk of loss of or damage to the goods passes when the goods are on board the vessel.
 The seller must contract for any pay the costs and freight necessary to bring the goods to the named port of destination.
 Applies to sea and inland waterway transport shipments.

 Countervailing Duties: Countervailing duties are imposed when a foreign government provides assistance and subsidies, such as tax breaks to manufacturers that export goods to the U.S., enabling the manufacturer to sell the goods on the U.S. market at a lower cost than domestic manufacturers.
 Countervailing duties are country specific, and duties are calculated to duplicate the value of the subsidy.

 Courier: A person or business that delivers messages, packages and/or mail.
 Courier service is considered premium level, since deliveries are generally expedited and involve specialized services including tracking and signature-verification.